We Are Reading Differently

 Just as a speaking voice can adopt a tone – conciliatory, condescending, put out, or joyful, your written voice has a tone as well.

-- Is this a serious matter?
-Then humor might not be the appropriate voice.
+- When your topic is serious, then humor might not be the appropriate voice.

-- Is this article educational?
+- do you consider yourself an authority on the subject?
 Then slang, lingo, and buzzwords might diminish its value to your readers.

 - Is your post light-hearted?
 Then don’t preach.